CIS-566-Fall-2023/hw03-legos/README.md

 | Voxel Size = 0.1       | Voxel Size = 0.05         | Voxel Size = 0.03 |
 | -----------         | -----------          |------      |
 | ![](res/0.1.png)| ![](res/0.05.png) | ![](res/0.03.png)|

+### Simulation
+I use a `DOP network` node and `rigidbodysolver` node to simulate the physic motion of the dropping lego.